IanaraFer/dataSite/BUSINESS_CARD.md

-# 🤖 DataSight AI - One-Page Business Overview
+# 🤖 Analytica Core AI - One-Page Business Overview

 ---

 ## **Transform Your Data Into Decisions - Automatically**

 ### 🎯 **What We Do**
-DataSight AI is an intelligent business analytics platform that automatically analyzes your company data and delivers actionable insights using advanced AI and machine learning.
+Analytica Core AI is an intelligent business analytics platform that automatically analyzes your company data and delivers actionable insights using advanced AI and machine learning.

 ---